 My Number One – The Paragons (Paragons Production)

 Back at number 48 in the list was Memories By The Score by the Paragons.
-My Number One was on the flip side of this on it’s original release on Supertone, and on Island in the UK.
-For my money is an even better tune, how can two tunes back to back be so great?
+My Number One was on the flip side of this on it’s original release on Supertone, and on the Island.
+UK issue.
+For my money it’s an even better tune, how can two tunes back to back be so great?
 There was only one other issue on Supertone, this was another stunning double sider; Man Next Door/Left With A Broken Heart.

 My Number One is on the Westside CD; John Holt – Memories By The Score.

 Chatty Chatty AKA Glendevon Special – Junior Soul (Derrick Harriott Production)

 A second side from Junior Soul AKA Junior Murvin, real name Junior Murvin Smith, in the top 100 (see also Miss Cushie at number 78).
 Murvin cut something less than a dozen sides in the latter part of the 60’s, these recordings were made for two producers, Sonia Pottinger, and Derrick Harriot who was responsible for this tune.
 It was issued on a blank label pre-release only in Jamaica and on one of the earliest releases on the Big Shot label in the UK.

 Glendevon is an area of Montego Bay but it’s nowhere near the old railway line so the “special” reference probably relates to another form of transport?

 Glendevon Special is available on the Jamaican Gold CD – From Chariot’s Vault: 16 Rock Steady Hits, Vol. 1.
 This CD is deleted but should still be available from some sellers.